frenchy64/malli/README.md

 ; => ["should provide at least one key: :a1 :a2"]
 ```

-The `:xor` constraint either requires exactly one of its children to be satisfied.
+The `:xor` constraint requires exactly one of its children to be satisfied.

 ```clojure
 (def GitOrMvn